RVenemy/RetailIQ/README.md

 This project is open source under the MIT License.
 See the `LICENSE` file for details.

 **Note:** The above README assumes a Python 3 environment, Docker setup, and basic familiarity with Flask and Celery.
-For further reading on the technologies used, see the official docs: Flask【11†L14-L17】, Celery【6†L39-L41】, SQLAlchemy/Alembic【8†L61-L64】【26†L116-L119】, and Docker Compose【23†L157-L160】.
+For further reading on the technologies used, see the official docs of: Flask, Celery, SQLAlchemy/Alembic, and Docker Compose.